 No Analytics by AO videos yet.
 You could help us improve this page by suggesting one.

 Before Jakarta EE there was Apache Jakarta which was effectively the group name for Java based projects within the Apache project.
-Source: about 2 years ago
+Source: over 3 years ago

 Statify - Statify provides a straightforward and compact access to the number of site views.